Code-Institute-Submissions/hanselsbakery/README.md

 - **Responsive Website Checker**

-	- This [tool]() in conjunction with Am I Responsive were used for responsive testing.
+	- This [tool]() in conjunction with Am I Responsive were used for responsive testing.I have used it

-# Implementation
+# Imple ifernt eeni